 - Stay at least one meter away from each other in public places

 - No hugs, handshakes and physical contacts

 In general everything related to the gathering of a large number of people has been suspended.

 All of Italy has been quarantined for over 50 days.
 The loosening of the lockdown (phase 2) took place starting from May 4, 2020

 How does Sardinia behave with the coronavirus?

-Sardinia has registered a fairly low number of infections.
-To date, around 1300 people have come into contact with the virus.
+Sardinia recorded a fairly low number of infections during the initial phase of the epidemic.
+Up to July 2020, about 1300 people came into contact with the virus.
 It is one of the 5 least affected Italian regions together with the Valle d’Aosta, Calabria, Molise and Basilicata.
 Most of the infections occurred within the RSA and among health workers right at the beginning of the outbreak.

 It is very likely that Sardinia – thanks to the timely blocking of borders and its natural isolation – prevented the virus from spreading more and the prompt quarantining of positive cases made the situation under control

 The situation constantly monitored day by day, if not hour by hour.
 Ports and airports are controlled for the disembarkation of passengers.
 The temperature is checked for all arrivals